-Tip #4: Use HDR Photography
+Tip #4: Embrace HDR Photography

-Tip #5: Shoot Directly into the Sun
+Tip #5: Shoot into the Sun

-Tip #6: Take Advantage of Starburst Effect
+Tip #6: Try the Starburst Effect

-Tip #7: Shoot in Aperture Priority Mode
+Tip #7: Use Aperture Priority Mode

 Tip #8: Use Exposure Compensation

-Tip #9: Set Exposure For Highlights
+Tip #9: Set the Exposure for the Brightest Area of the Scene: The Highlights

 Tip #10: Bracket your Shots